Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 A North Star vision communicated throughout the organization

-Leadership defines what the mission is.
-That mission is narrow enough to give direction and inspire, but broad enough to allow teams to define their own objectives.
+Leadership defines what the vision is.
+This vision should be narrow enough to provide direction and inspiration but broad enough to allow teams to determine their own objectives.

 A people model that capitalizes on passion

-Managers build strategic alignment by tying employee actions to priorities, keeping objectives front and center in conversations, and acknowledging (and rewarding) effort and achievement.
+Managers establish strategic alignment by linking actions to priorities, prioritizing objectives, and recognizing, celebrating, and rewarding effort and achievement.

 Systems, technology/tools, and training that make work workable

-Your strategy’s execution depends on strong performance management to power impact.
-Supply your managers with the systems, training, and data they need to keep their teams on track all the way to the finish.
+Successful strategy execution requires strong performance management to power impact.
+Supply your managers with the tools, training, and data they need to keep their teams on track.

-The strategy you set today will likely not work for you five years from now.
-Successful strategy execution requires an environment that actively promotes risk-taking, failing forward, and adapting fast.
-In short, it requires a mindset of constant learning and growth.
+Your strategy today will likely not work for you five years from now.
+Successfully closing the strategy execution gap requires a culture that promotes risk-taking, failing forward, and adapting fast.
+In short, you need to constantly look ahead, building toward the future by anticipating market trends, challenges, and opportunities.

 Learn how the right platform can help you close the strategy execution gap